OptimisticShibe/spotify-stats-dashboard/README.md

   ---

+  ### Features
+  - Data display of user's top tracks + artists for all 3 available time measure periods
+  - Track + Artist items link to relevant spotify pages
+  - Toggle-able image and name

+  ---

   ### Known Issues
-  - Mobile version is not properly sized
-  - Spotify Refresh Token does not always work

-  ---

-  ### Planned Features/Changes
-  - Color picker + gradient background options
-  - Track + Artist items link to relevant spotify pages
-  - Convenient 'screenshot to clipboard' button
-  - Accessibility settings
+  - Spotify's API limits use of User Info endpoint, and will not display user images or names

   ---